sammyhenningsson/shaf/README.md

 ## Routing/Controllers
 As usual with Sinatra applications routes are declared together with the controller code rather than in a separate file (as with Rails).
 All controllers should be subclasses of `BaseController` found in `api/controllers/base_controller.rb` (which was created along with the project).
-Controllers generated with `shaf generate` uses three extensions, `Shaf::ResourceUris`, `Shaf::ControllerHooks` and `Shaf::Authorize`.
+Controllers generated with `shaf generate` uses a few Sinatra extensions, where the most important are `Shaf::ResourceUris`, `Shaf::ControllerHooks` and `Shaf::Authorize`.

 #### Shaf::ResourceUris
 This extension is used to create _uri_-/_path_ helpers.
 When registered with Sinatra (which is done in the generated `BaseController`) it adds two class methods, `resource_uris_for` and `register_uri`.
 The former adds four conventional uris (basically the CRUD actions).
 The later adds a single helper, for more custom actions.
 Each helper (created by `resource_uris_for` or `register_uri`) will be added as an instance method and a module method to the module `Shaf::UriHelper`.
 This means that they can be accessed from any file in your API through the module.
 Or you can include/extend `Shaf::UriHelper` into a class.
 When included the module is also extended so all _uri_-/_path_ helpers will be available in the class as well.
-Also, the class that calls `resource_uris_for` or `register_uri` will automatically include `Shaf::UriHelper`, i.e. controllers registering new helpers will have access to the helper methods form instances and the class.
+Also, the class that calls `resource_uris_for` or `register_uri` will automatically include `Shaf::UriHelper`, i.e. controllers registering new helpers will have access to the helper methods from instances and the class.
-`resource_uris_for(name, base: nil, plural_name: nil)` - creates four pairs of uri helpers and adds them as class methods and instance methods to the caller.
+##### `::resource_uris_for(name, base: nil, plural_name: nil)`
+This method creates four pairs of uri helpers and adds them as class methods and instance methods to the caller.
 The keyword argument `:base` is used to specify a path namespace (such as '/api') that will be prepended to the uri.
 This can also be used to nest resources (though this is in general considered bad), like `resource_uris_for :post, base: '/users/:id/'`.
 The keyword argument `:plural_name` sets the pluralization of the name (when excluded the plural name will be `name` + 's').
 ```sh